-The male force is signified by the powerful coat of black and gray blocks, softened by the feminine organic scrolling.
+The male force is signified by the powerful coat of black and grey blocks, softened by the feminine, organic scrolling.
 In comparison, female energy is shown as spinning circles of bright floral motifs and upward-flowing wavy lines.

 80% Combed Cotton, 17% Polyamide, 3% Elastane.